to5ta/js_zero/README.md

 ## Credits

-* Some Texture Sets used refer to the awesome work published on (https://texturehaven.com/textures/ and https://hdrihaven.com/)
+* Some of the Texture Sets being used refer to the awesome work published on (https://texturehaven.com/textures/ and https://hdrihaven.com/)